devguerreiro/devguerreiro/README.md

 # Whatsup! 👋
 I'm a Software Engineer looking for improving my professional and personal skills, and my experience at software development.
 I worry about writing clean code with good performance and quality.
-Currently, I'm doing the Full Cycle course from Wesley Willians and finishing my postgraduate in Software Engineering with a focus on Agile Methodologies and DevOps culture 😃.
+Currently, I'm doing the Full Cycle course from Wesley Willians 😃.

 ## Stack